 Dedicated to women’s prayer space and services, the nine storey construction started in 2009, as part of the Mosque’s phase 2 development plan to provide further prayer space for the congregation.

-Muslim community and leaders have been invited on Friday, 5 July at the Mosque and London Muslim Centre complex, for Jummu’ah (Friday) prayers at the new Centre, and for a preview.
-An official opening of the Maryam Centre will take place later this year with VIPs and dignitaries.
+Muslim community and leaders have been invited on Friday, 5 July at the Mosque and London Muslim Centre complex, for Jummu’ah (Friday) prayers at the new Centre.

 “Ramadan is a spiritual and festive time for Muslims.
 So it is with great joy, we can open the Maryam Centre for the community”, said Dr Muhammad Abdul Bari, Chairman of East London Mosque Trust.